 - If possible, remove your roof rack when not in use.

 Dare to compare

-We admit it; dare to compare is not about buying a fuel efficient vehicle and it comes from us here at Kanetix (not Natural Resources Canada), but if the driving force-pun intended-for purchasing a fuel efficient vehicle is to save some cash, then you can't ignore the opportunities to save on your car insurance.
-When looking to buy a new fuel-efficient car, compare more than just sticker prices and fuel consumption ratings, compare car insurance quotes too.
-Because what's the point of saving money on gas, if you're only going to overpay for your insurance?
-Don't overpay for your insurance, compare quotes each and every year.
+When looking for a new fuel-efficient car, compare more than just sticker prices and fuel consumption ratings, compare car insurance rates as well.
+Because what's the point of saving money on gas, if you're only going to overpay for insurance?
+Find the best current price for your car insurance, and compare quotes at least once per year.